Please note: The BeSpatial / urisa ontario webinars are available for viewing in the member's area.

 Interested in presenting a webinar in partnership with BeSpatial / urisa ontario?

-BeSpatial / urisa ontario will be offering an exciting series of single-day conferences and lunch hour webinars as presenters are confirmed.
-You are invited to submit a topical presentation for a webinar, conference, either, or both.
+BeSpatial / urisa ontario will be offering an exciting series of single-day events and lunch hour webinars as presenters are confirmed.
+You are invited to submit a topical presentation for a webinar, program event, either, or both.

 Click here to sponsor an event or webinar series to deliver a Sponsor Presentation.